 - Instead of big bang budgeting for the year, try ‘rolling quarterly budgets’ to help shorten feedback cycles.
-For further thoughts on this topic, keep an eye out for Natalie Vinitsky’s “Why is Finance so Important during Agile Transformation” blog.
+For further thoughts on this topic, check out our “Why is Finance so Important during Agile Transformation” article.

 Digital transformations are unique and challenging, but we do see similar issues across clients and industries.
 The challenge is determining how we can best help, and where to begin.
 These strategies have worked time and time again when it comes to issues with teams and workload, and the excitement lies in identifying the perfect combination for each client.